Rohan-Deshamudre/Pacman-game/Part2Written.md

 In this graph, it can be seen that when the player is going west and has consumed 15 pellets, the score drops to a large negative number.

+Exercise 16
+- Running gradle static analysis does not give any warnings.
+There are no spotbug warnings because the static analysis tool cannot analyse code from a plugin and since Amazing Point calculator is a plugin, it does not work for that.
+The "Injection" and "Using components with known vulnerabilities" risks from the OWASP top 10 vulnerabilities list applies to this piece of code.